pytroll/pyresample/docs/source/concepts/geometries.rst

 is individual coordinates.
 In Pyresample, we represent swaths with the :class:`~pyresample.geometry.SwathDefinition` class.

+For data to be consider contiguous it means that pixels at one location in the array are geographically close to the pixels next to them in the array.
+Non-contiguous data is therefore any array where there is no guarantee of the geographic location of one pixel relative to any other pixel in the array.

 For all its simplicity, defining your data's geolocation as a swath can come with some unfortunate consequences.
 In the most basic definition of a swath with only the longitude and latitude coordinates (and no additional metadata),